lotusatease/ifosslawbook/src/50-United_Kingdom.markdown

 -   Stephen Mason, general editor, Electronic Evidence (3rd edition, LexisNexis Butterworths, 2012)

+[^uk_bio1]: *Andrew Katz (United Kingdom)
+(b.
+1966) is a partner at Moorcrofts LLP, a boutique law firm based in the Thames Valley, England.
+He became a barrister in 1990 and in 1993 requalified (and now practises as) a solicitor.
+Prior to his legal career, Andrew was a programmer.
+He is a founder editor of the International Free and Open Source Software Law Review.
+He is a visiting lecturer at Queen Mary College, University of London, and sits on the legal advisory panel of the Open Rights Group, and the UK panel for the Free Software Foundation Europe. <http://www.moorcrofts.com>*

+[^uk_bio2]: *Iain G. Mitchell QC (United Kingdom — Scotland) is in private practice as an Advocate (Barrister) in Scotland.
+He is the Chairman of the Scottish Society for Computers & Law, Chairman of the Faculty of Advocates Information Technology Group, Co-convenor of the Scottish Lawyers European Group, and a Liveryman of the Worshipful Company of Information Technologists.
+He holds office as the United Kingdom representative on the Information Technology committee of the CCBE and is a member of the IT Panel of the Bar Council of England & Wales and of the Scottish Courts Technology Forum.
+He is a member of the editorial committee of the International Free and Open Source Software Law Review and was editor of the former e-law review.
+He is recommended in the Legal 500 for IT Law and is rated in Band 1 for both IT Law and Public Procurement Law in the Chambers Directory.*

 [^uk_1]: The continued existence of Scots law as a separate system was
     guaranteed by the Act of Union of 1707, which united the previously